Parasmanithakur/Parasmanithakur/README.md

 ###  👋
 ![](https://github.com/Parasmanithakur/Parasmanithakur/blob/main/bio.gif)
-- 🔭 I’m currently working on ...hBay- hostel bay a MERN project
+- 🔭 I’m currently working on ...
+Algorithms
 - 🌱 I’m currently learning ...
-JavaScript
+TypeScript,Angular,java and Spring
 - 💬 I haved worked with ...
-C/C++, C# ( for unity3D) ,python
+C/C++, C# ( for unity3D) ,python,MERN
+- 👯 I’m looking to collaborate on ...
+GameEngines for ZeroSumGames,Algorithms ,Decision Trees
 - 📫 How to reach me: ...
 - https://www.linkedin.com/in/parasmani-thakur-97a70a1a2/